Summary

 Install Docker in WSL2

-Option A: Docker Desktop for Windows (Easiest)
+Option A: Docker Desktop for Windows (Simplest)

 Option B: Docker Engine Directly in WSL2 (No License Required)